 & PIP (persistent inorganic pollutant)

 Trichloro-1 1 1-ethane

-The pure organic contaminants (only hydrogen and carbon) will not only be desorbed, but also be completely oxidized in the combustion chamber.
+The pure organic contaminants (only hydrogen and carbon) will not only be desorbed, but also completely oxidized in a combustion chamber.
 There will be no other release into the atmosphere than CO2 and H2O.

 Halogenated Hydrocarbons: PCB, Dioxins, Furans, Pesticides

 The principle of desorption remains the same for halogenated hydrocarbons (chlorinated solvents, PCB, dioxins, furans, pesticides, etc.), they will evaporate and be collected in the gas phase (their boiling points are all well below 550°C).
 Once oxidized, the halogens will remain in the gas phase and therefore a secondary gas treatment is required before release into the atmosphere.

 The boiling point of chlorinated solvents is below 100°C, so the target temperature of the soil can even be below.
 This implies that these chemicals can also be treated in (ground)water.

 Regarding the treatable inorganics, such as cyanides and mercury, their behaviour is very specific.
 Cyanides are desorbed easily (depending on the complexes, the boiling temperatures varies from 300°C to 420°C) and are oxidized to CO2 and NOx in the burner’s flame.
 In order not to exceed the limit values, the exhaust gas composition needs to be followed carefully; otherwise a secondary treatment is required.

 Although heavy metals cannot be treated thermally, mercury is a particular case.
 It can be desorbed since nearly all forms of mercury have boiling points well below 550°C. However, the off-gas cannot be oxidized.
 Therefore mercury impacted materials require special attention and a dedicated unit.